aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

 Install PeekingDuck Training Pipeline
 =====================================

-Take note that PeekingDuck training pipeline for **object detection** requires **CUDA GPU** to perform the training.
+Take note that the PeekingDuck training pipeline for **object detection** requires **CUDA GPU** to perform the training.

 .. tabs::